discordjs/guide/guide/canvas/README.md

 <p class="tip">For this guide, we will be using `canvas@next`.
 At the time of writing, that is `canvas@2.0.0-alpha.12`, so ensure your `package.json` has that or a similar version after installation.</p>

 Canvas is an image manipulation tool that allows you to basically modify pictures with code.
 We will explore how to use this module in a heavily requested feature: guild member welcome messages.
-But first, we must go through the intense labour of installing canvas.
-I highly reccommend using a linux distro because it is much easier to install.
+But first, we must go through the intense labor of installing canvas.
+It's highly recommended that you use a Linux ditro for this because it'll be much easier to install on.

 <p class="warning">This guide assumes you have read the [async await](/additional-info/async-await) portion of the guide.</p>